How To Hire And Pay Employees In Croatia

 PROS AND CONS OF HIRING IN CROATIA

-Croatia is a member of the EU meaning there is a vast talent pool of experienced and highly skilled workers able to relocate from other EU countries, as well as talent already located within Croatia.
-The country has experienced vast economic growth and stability since its independence.
-Croatia is also a popular country to hire remotely due to its highly educated workforce, universal healthcare, and strong social security system.
-However, the bureaucratic system is an obstacle a business may face.
-There will be the requirement to obtain various approvals and permits to establish a business and hire in Croatia.
-Wait times are often longer than similar procedures in other countries.
-Croatia’s employment laws offer strict protection against discrimination, employers will need to be cautious during hiring to ensure no questions, or procedures may make them liable for discrimination accusations.
+Croatia is a member of the EU, meaning that companies hiring there have access to a vast talent pool of experienced and highly skilled workers able to relocate from other EU countries, as well as those already located within Croatia.
+The country has experienced vast economic growth and stability since gaining its independence.
+Croatia is a popular country to hire remotely due to its highly educated workforce, universal healthcare, and strong social security system.
+However, its bureaucratic system can be an obstacle, with various approvals and permits required to establish a business and hire in the country.
+Wait times are often longer than for similar procedures in other countries.
+Croatia’s employment laws offer strict protection against discrimination, meaning that employers must be cautious during hiring to ensure no questions or procedures put them at risk of discrimination accusations.

 WHY CROATIA IS GOOD FOR REMOTE WORKERS